xSerpentineX/BubbleBoiBot/README.md

-# This bot is PATCHED and no longer works.
-RIP.

- BubbleBoiBot v1.9.2 (Final Release)

-***⭐ If this bot performed well for you, perhaps consider leaving a star?
-It'll let us know if we're on the right path! <3⭐***
+### This bot is patched: it has been moved to my new main account and will remain archived.

-BubbleBoiBot is a skribbl.io bot programmed by `Britannia#0989` and `! [( TheGamerX )]#7912` using a bit of JSON and Batch.
+BubbleBoiBot is a skribbl.io bot programmed using Python.

-This bot is a complete remake of [alekxeyuk's](https://github.com/alekxeyuk) original Python bot that adds countless new features along with fixing other features to make them more user friendly.
+This bot is a complete remake of [alekxeyuk's](https://github.com/alekxeyuk) original Python bot that adds countless new features - along with fixing other features to make them more user friendly.
 You can view any disclaimers at the bottom of this text.

-# We now have a website!
-It doesn't exactly look great, but we now have a webpage for the bot: [Click here to visit.](https://bubbleboibot.github.io/)

 # Features